NoelM/noelm.github.io/content/posts/zig_threading.md

 }
 ```

-Each thread runs a function `isPrimeRoutine` which reads a queue containing values to be tested.
-The loop quits when
-the queue is empty, because it means no more work.
+Each thread runs a function `isPrimeRoutine`.
+The function reads a queue containing values to be tested, until the queue is empty.

 ```zig
 pub fn isPrimeRoutine(int_to_test: *U64Queue, int_prime: *U64Queue) void {